Skip to main content

 Museum Courses

-The Museum of Peoples and Cultures offers several courses on museum studies through the BYU Department of Anthropology.
+The Museum of Peoples and Cultures offer several courses on museum studies through the BYU Department of Anthropology.
 Please see the current BYU catalog and class schedule for details.

 The Museum of Peoples and Cultures is the learning stage for the Certificate in Museum Practices program offered by the Department of Anthropology.
 Students currently enrolled in a graduate program in any cognate BYU department may apply.
 This program is a great way to obtain training and experience in the museum field.
 The curriculum focuses on the care and interpretation of collections, with hands-on experience in exhibitions, collections, management, education, writing, and program evaluation.

-The Museum of Peoples and Cultures works in conjunction with the Department of Anthropology to provide a Field School experience for students.
+The Museum of Peoples and Cultures work in conjunction with the Department of Anthropology to provide a Field School experience for students.

 For more information about courses offered in conjunction with the Museum, contact the Museum at (801) 422-0020, the Department of Anthropology at (801) 422-3058, or via email at anthropology@byu.edu.